Nivi: Why don’t we talk a little bit about leverage?

 It’s incredibly competed over.
 Entire civilizations have been destroyed over this fight.
 For example, communism, Marxism, is all about the battle between capital and labor, das kapital and das labor.
 It’s kind of a trap.

 You really want to stay out of labor-based leverage.
-You want the minimum amount of people working with you that are going to allow to use the other forms of leverage, which I would argue are much more interesting.
+You want the minimum amount of people working with you that are going to allow you to use the other forms of leverage, which I would argue are much more interesting.

 Capital has been the dominant form of leverage in the last century